Health Sciences Library Orientation 101

-- Ask A Librarian whenever you need guidance, we’re here to help.
+- Ask Us whenever you need guidance, we’re here to help.

 - Use the links at the top or left of the webpage to get to frequently used pages.
-Use the “All Databases” link at the bottom of the Favorite Tools list to see all of our resource links.
+Use the “All Databases” link at the bottom of the Top Resources list to see all of our resource links.

-- Use the search box to find webpages on our site, PubMed or Google Scholar articles, online or print journals, or items from the library’s catalog.
+- Use the upper right search box to find webpages on our site, and the main search box in the center of the page to search PubMed or Google Scholar articles, online or print journals, or our Resource Guides.

-- To locate journals, use the "Find Journals" page, OR use the green and white "Article Linker" button that appears in many of our resources.
+- To locate journals, use the "Find Journals" page, OR use the gold and black "Article Linker" button that appears in many of our resources.